jimasp/behave-vsc/CONTRIBUTING.md

 #### 1. Run basic manual UI tests:
   - a. start "Debug Extension - Workspace MultiRoot", then in "project 1":
-  - b.
-Start a debug run of group 1 features and check that debug stop works (you may have to click it more than once)
+  - b. clear all test results, Start a debug run of group 1 features and check that debug stop works (you may have to click it more than once)
-  - c.
-Run a single test
+  - c. clear all test results, Run a single test
-  - d.
-Set a breakpoint, debug a single test and check it stops on the breakpoint
+  - d. clear all test results, Set a breakpoint, debug a single test and check it stops on the breakpoint, play it through and check the test result is updated in the test panel
-  - e.
-Run group 1 features, check that failed tests are failed, succesful tests are success, and skipped tests are skipped
+  - e. clear all test results, Run group 1 features, check that failed tests are failed, succesful tests are success, and skipped tests are skipped
-  - f.
-Run all project 1 tests (from the project 1 node) and check that failed tests are failed, succesful tests are success, and skipped tests are skipped (but remember that fastskip tests will not be skipped if runAllAsOne is enabled)
+  - f. clear all test results, Run all project 1 tests (from the project 1 node) and check that failed tests are failed, succesful tests are success, and skipped tests are skipped (but remember that fastskip tests will not be skipped if runAllAsOne is enabled)
-  - f.
-Run all feature tests and check that the run stop button works
+  - f. clear all test results, Run all feature tests and check that the run stop button works
 #### 2. Run change-specific manual UI tests
 After running automated tests, if you made a change that affects anything other than behave test results then you'll want to run some manual tests of the _affected areas_.
 As an example, if you changed anything that affects feature file/step file parsing or filesystem watchers or workspace settings, then you'd want to run these manual tests as a minimum:
   - A. commit your changes locally (because you are about to make file changes)
-  - B. start "Debug Extension - Workspace MultiRoot", then	in "project 1":
+  - B. start "Debug Extension - Workspace MultiRoot",
+  - Then in "project 1":
   - C. edit a group1 feature file, change the name of the feature and save it, then:
 		- check you can run the renamed feature from inside the feature file (first play button at top of feature file)
 		- check the test UI tree shows the renamed feature (you may need to reopen the node)